RapidSoftwareSolutions/Marketplace-Imagga-Package/README.md

 | secret            | credential| API secret.

 ## Imagga.taggingForImageByUrl
-By sending image url to the getTaggingForImage endpoint you can get a list of many automatically suggested textual tags.
+By sending image url to the taggingForImageByUrl endpoint you can get a list of many automatically suggested textual tags.

 | Field             | Type      | Description
 |-------------------|-----------|----------